ColinGJohnson/mandelbrot-cli/README.md

       --palette-clamp <PALETTE_CLAMP>
           Percentile after which to consider pixels as having reached the end of the color palette.
 Avoids a small number of extreme values throwing off the color scale [default: 0.99]
       --smooth
+          Whether to smooth escape time values to improve gradients in the rendered image.
+Smoothing is based on the final value of the `z` term when the sequence diverged

   -h, --help
           Print help
   -V, --version